OVERVIEW - Spanish election 2019: Green New Deal on the horizon

-May 2 (Renewables Now) - Current Spanish Prime Minister Pedro Sanchez and his Spanish Socialist Workers’ Party (PSOE) emerged as winners on Sunday’s general election as the left organised to keep ultra-nationalists from tagging along with conservatives on the way to the government.
+Spain's current Prime Minister Pedro Sanchez and his Spanish Socialist Workers’ Party (PSOE) emerged as winners in Sunday’s general election as the left organised to keep ultra-nationalists from tagging along with conservatives on the way to the government.

 Spanish voters answered the call with a 75.8% turnout securing the incumbent Socialists 123 Congress seats of the 176 needed to win the absolute majority.
 As pre-election polls analysed by Spanish daily newspaper El Pais predicted, neither party won enough votes to govern alone.
 Of the total 350 seats in the Congress of Deputies, the PSOE’s main political rival, the conservative right-of-centre People’s Party (PP) took just 66 seats, down from 137 won in the 2016 election.
 The Ciudadanos (Citizens) party, an occasional partner of the PP, celebrated its 57 seats.
 On the left, Unidas Podemos, a coalition of anti-austerity party Podemos, the United Left and green party Equo, secured 35 seats.
 The fear of the anti-feminist, anti-abortion, anti-LGBT, anti-immigrant ultra-nationalist Vox was not unfounded.
 After first shocking the apathetic progressives in the region of Andalusia with 12 parliament seats won last December, Vox has now managed to place 24 members in the national Congress becoming the first far-right party to do so since Spain’s return to democracy.